-No Мар Meet'g Date/s Earliest source Name/s Agreed name Location Agreed Meaning Ways to recognise Comments / Discussion 2 2 4/8/20 & 6/10/20 1879 Mrs AY Hassell Binalup Beernoulup Bearnoulup Binalup Middleton Beach First light or Morning light On entry statement but also story board nearer beach Other stories about use of the coast to also be told along the Boardwalk etc. Pronunciation with long first vowel, but Binalup determined to be preferred spelling 3 2 3/11/20 & 21/11/20 New name requested by CofA Booyiup Wellington St Revegetatio n Area Place of (many) frogs Signage with name Should also refer to Yakamia Creek and its importance and usage by Menang people.
-Suggest it includes artwork with both frogs (Booyie) and long necked turtle (Yackka) This was a previously un- named area for which the City of Albany requested the RMNN Project to identify a suitable Menang Name If there are a number of artworks commissioned for signage projects, they should be shared amongst different Menang artists 5 2 25/8/20 1894 WA Land Company map Carnagannup Carnagannup Gull Rock Lake Lakes and water sources always a focus of traditional Menang life 7 2 4/8/20 1890 Mrs Bird's list of words Chinjannup Chincharnup Chinjannup Big Grove White ghost footprint Information signage May relate to visit by Vancouver (1791) Included in 2nd on country bus trip Endorsed
+No Мар Meet'g Earliest Name/s Agreed Location Agreed Ways to Comments / Discussion 2 2 4/8/20 & 6/10/20 1879 Mrs AY Hassell Binalup Beernoulup Bearnoulup name Binalup Middleton Beach Meaning First light or Morning light On entry statement but also story board nearer beach Other stories about use of the coast to also be told along the Boardwalk etc. Pronunciation with long first vowel, but Binalup determined to be preferred spelling 3 2 3/11/20 & 21/11/20 New name requested by CofA Booyiup Wellington St Revegetatio n Area Place of (many) frogs Signage with name Should also refer to Yakamia Creek and its importance and usage by Menang people.
+Suggest it includes artwork with both frogs (Booyie) and long necked turtle (Yackka) This was a previously unnamed area for which the City of Albany requested the RMNN Project to identify a suitable Menang Name If there are a number of artworks commissioned for signage projects, they should be shared amongst different Menang artists 5 2 25/8/20 1894 WA Land Company map Carnagannup Carnagannup Gull Rock Lake Lakes and water sources always a focus of traditional Menang life 7 2 4/8/20 1890 Mrs Bird's list of words Chinjannup Chincharnup Chinjannup Big Grove White ghost footprint Information signage May relate to visit by Vancouver (1791) Included in 2nd on country bus trip Endorsed